 Sample of COVID-19 Educational Videos on HRS Tablet

-When customizing the educational library for patients, make sure to consider patient differences as well as the time of comprehension for each, individual patient.
+When customizing the educational library for your patient teaching plans, make sure to consider patient differences as well as the time of comprehension for each individual patient.
 We suggest providing patients with short and digestible video clips that range anywhere from 3-6 minutes.
 With this length of time, you can ensure patients remain engaged for the whole video.

 In one of their blogs, the Wellness Network, HRS’ partner for video education highlights the importance of patients being sufficiently informed.
 Author Daniella Koren states “learning about their condition means these individuals have the knowledge to undertake their treatments with confidence and, in some cases, are likelier able to do so safely outside a medical facility.”

 At HRS, our Client Success Team does intensive clinical training on our telehealth platform for every client.
-During training sessions, Client Success always emphasize the educational component of the platform, discussing how it aids the patient by helping them learn more about their condition, resulting in independence and increased patient engagement that will keep the patient from returning to the hospital.
+During training sessions, Client Success always emphasize the importance of patient education within the platform, discussing how it aids the patient by helping them learn more about their condition, resulting in independence and increased patient engagement that will keep the patient from returning to the hospital.

 - Pre-training demo - Kick-off presentation and high-level overview of patient-facing solution and ClinicianConnect web portal

-- Plan out clinical trainings for all teams, departments, branches, etc.
+- Plan out clinician education for all teams, departments, branches, etc.